In this explainer, we will learn how to find and interpret the mode of a data set.

 Definition: The Mode

-The mode of a set of data is the value which appears most often.
+The mode of a set of data is the value that appears most often.

 Let us look at an example of how to calculate the mode.

 Example 1: Finding the Mode of a Data Set by Ordering

-The following data points represent the number of goals scored by a player in 10 consecutive matches:
+The following data points represent the number of goals scored by a player in 10 consecutive games:

 What is the mode score?

-We have to find the most common value from the data set
+We have to find the most common value from this data set:

-We can do this by writing the data values in order to see which occurs the most.
+We can do this by writing the data values in order to see which one occurs the most.

 The data value 2 appears the most times.
 Therefore, the mode is 2.

-In the above example, it was easy to see which value was most common just by ordering them from least to greatest.
-When we have larger sets of data, however, this may not be a good method.
+In the above example, it was easy to see which value was most common just by ordering the data values from least to greatest.
+When we have larger sets of data, however, this may not be a sensible method.
 Instead, we can use a tally chart or a frequency table to help us.
 We will do this in the next example.

 Example 2: Finding the Mode of a Data Set by Making a Frequency Table

-In this set of data, the data values are the number of books read.
-The mode is the most common number of books read.
+In this set of data, the data values are the temperatures.
+The mode is the most common temperature.

 To find the mode, we need to count how many times each data value appears.
 We can use a tally chart or a frequency table to record the results.

-We can see that the data value 8 appeared more times than any other value.
-Therefore the most common number of books read was 8.
+We can see that the data value 29 appeared seven times, which is more times than any other data value.
+Therefore, the mode of the temperatures is 29.

-Now you have seen some examples of how to find the mode of a set of data.
-Let us summarize what we have learned.
+Now that we have seen some examples of how to find the mode of a set of data, let us summarize what we have learned.

 How To: Finding the Mode of a Data Set

 - We can write the data values (if they are numbers) in order from least to greatest and